altibiz/ozds/docs/wiki/en/user/network-user/index.md

 ## Network user Home Panel

-This panel shows three segments displaying the combined values of current month consumption, last month consumption with the last months total invoices under that number.
+This panel displays three segments showing the combined values of current month's consumption, last month's consumption, and last month's total invoices.

-There is also a graph showing this years power consumption.
+There is also a graph showing this year's power consumption.

 ![ENNetworkUserHomePanel](../../assets/network-user-home-panel.png) _Network
 User Home Panel_